microsoft/AdaptiveCards/samples/README.md

 This directory contains sample payloads that validate and showcase the schema.

-## Interactive Visualizer
+## Interactive Designer

-These samples can be pasted into the [Interactive Visualizer](http://adaptivecards.io/visualizer) to see how they look in various apps
+These samples can be pasted into the [Interactive Designer](http://adaptivecards.io/designer) to see how they look in various apps

 ## Sample Browser